 Foreign currency translation.
 The financial statements are presented in Azerbaijani Manat, which is the Bank's functional and presentation currency.
 Transactions in foreign currencies are initially recorded in the functional currency, converted at the rate of exchange ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
-Gains and losses resulting from the translation of foreign currency transactions are recognized in the statement of profit or loss and other comprehensive income as net gains (losses) from foreign currency translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items that are measured using the exchange rates at the date when the fair value was determined.
+Gains and losses resulting from the translation of foreign currency transactions are recognized in the statement of profit or loss and other comprehensive income as net gains (losses) from foreign currency translation differences.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.